The evolution problem associated with the fractional first eigenvalue: Introduction

 Our next objective is to study the asymptotic behavior of the solution as $t\to \infty$ in the special case $g \equiv 0$.
 When we deal with the homogeneous case, $g \equiv 0$, we can obtain an exponential bound for the rate of convergence to zero.
 In parabolic problems the exponential decay rate is associated with the first eigenvalue of the operator.
 In our case this eigenvalue problem reads as

 At this point we mention that this eigenvalue problem and a regularity issue associated to the operator \eqref{operador} were also studied in the recent work \cite{biri} but we include the result here because our proof is different.
-To prove the existence of the eigenfunctions we need a regularity result that we consider interesting in its own right and that reads as follows, \begin{theorem} Assume $s>1/2$.
-Let $u$ be a viscosity solution of
+To prove the existence of the eigenfunctions we need a regularity result that we consider interesting in its own right.
+For that, we need the extra assumption $s>\nicefrac12$ related to the necessity of the positivity of the exponent of the fundamental solution of the Fractional Laplacian in one-dimension.
+That is we have the following \begin{theorem} Let $u$ be a viscosity solution of